Ariel Winter Freaks Out Boyfriend With Awkward Baby Voice [Video]

 “And then he came over to me and whispered in my ear, and he goes, ‘Well, you’re 16; you’re an adult now so… f— you.'”

 Stonestreet isn’t the only one to notice Winter’s transition from a teen to an adult actress.
-Ariel, who is now 19 years old, has been exploring her sexuality and her thoughts on body shamers and cyberbullies for quite some time.
+Ariel, who is now 19-years-old, has been exploring her sexuality and her thoughts on body shamers and cyberbullies for quite some time.
 Some of her Instagram posts have drawn harsh criticism from her followers, many of whom feel she should watch the way she presents herself in light of her family-friendly television and film roles.

 Ariel isn’t listening.
 For her recent trip to Coachella, Ms. Winter wore a pair of short denim shorts and a tight fitting white top with an open chest to expose her cleavage.
 Visiting the H&M booth at Coachella, Ariel showed off those curves will plugging the brand in an Instagram posting.